Spain seeks arrest of former Chinese president over Tibet

 Moreno asked Interpol to issue the arrest order seeking Jiang's detention for genocide, torture and crimes against humanity.
 He issued similar orders for Li and other Chinese officials in the 1980s and 1990s.

-"Whether or not this issue can be appropriately dealt with is related to the healthy development of ties," Foreign Ministry spokeswoman Hua Chunying said at a daily briefing.
-"We hope the Spanish government can distinguish right from wrong."

-Plots by overseas Tibetans to besmirch China's name using cases like this would never succeed, she added.

-Interpol, the international police organization, issues Red Notices for wanted people, based on judicial orders from courts in its 190 member countries.
+Interpol, the international police organisation, issues Red Notices for wanted persons, based on judicial orders from courts in its 190 member countries.
 Police in member countries can detain wanted persons on their soil based on the alerts.

 China's Foreign Ministry called on Spain on Friday to prevent further lawsuits that seek to investigate alleged rights abuses in Tibet.